 The Buskaid Trustees, staff and students are all very aware of the many challenges still facing the majority of South Africans.
 As the Music School, which stands in the grounds of a church, is situated right in the midst of the township community, the difficulties of daily life are all too evident.
 Buskaid aims to address these problems through education and music.
 Firstly, because they have received training in these skills, Buskaid’s senior students are now earning fees for teaching and performing.
 Many of them use this money to pay for their tertiary education and, frequently, to supplement the entire family income.
 Buskaid believes passionately in empowering its students to take responsibility for their lives rather than depending on others for assistance.

 Secondly, Buskaid by no means avoids the HIV/AIDS issue and the scourge of drug abuse which threatens the lives of many township youngsters.
 These issues are dealt with on a regular basis, at workshops and at the Music School, whilst counselling, AIDS and drug tests are offered when appropriate.
-Buskaid is very proud of the fact that in its ten years of existence, there have been only two known instances of HIV (both in students who had already left the project), which is negligible in terms of the national statistic.
+Buskaid is very proud of the fact that in its nineteen years of existence, there have been only two known instances of HIV (both in students who had already left the project), which is negligible in terms of the national statistic.

 But the most important reason for the existence of a project such as Buskaid lies in its power to transform not only individual lives, but the entire community.
 South Africa is a country rich in creativity and untapped talent.
 It has been proven many times that music has a deep and lasting impact on children’s general educational development, as well as developing teambuilding and encouraging the achieving of excellence.
 Many people comment on the fact that Buskaid students are more positive, more motivated, more disciplined and generally more committed to improving their lives and those of their community.
 By affecting the lives of each one of its students, Buskaid has a profound influence and inspirational impact on civil society in South Africa.